dpla-attic/ingestion/README.md

 Current enrichment services are;

 * shred/unshred; ',' based string/list and list/string (de)construction.
 The "prop" parameter specifies which property is to be shredded/unshredded
-* geocode; replaces the named property (via the "prop" parameter) with its lat/long
+* geocode; replaces the named property (via the "prop" parameter) with its lat/long.
+NOTE; in order to use geo lookups, the geonames sqlite file has to be created using the [instructions](https://foundry.zepheira.com/projects/zenpub/repository/entry/NOTES) and stored in the "caches" directory below the home directory of akara.conf
 * select-id; creates or updates an "id" property to the value of the property named by the "prop" parameter